Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Simeon Siegel -- Nomura Instinet -- Analyst

 Yeah, in terms of the watch business as you suggested, very small.
-I think we are really pleased with the work that's both Movado and Fossil are doing and trying to bring new technology into it.
-It has never been significant for us in our own stores and remains a pretty small business on the license front.
-What we're now really excited by it from a bigger presence perspective and category of course are 01:19:59 sunwear both in our stores and globally with Luxottica as well as of course our fragrance businesses and that and of course we have (inaudible) for Kate, sunwear but really pleased with the fragrance business and the work the InterParfums is doing there for the Coach brand.
+I think we are really pleased with the work that both Movado and Fossil are doing and trying to bring new technology into it.
+It has never been significant for us in our own stores and remains a pretty small business.
+On the license front what we're now really excited by is from a bigger presence perspective and category of course are sunwear both in our stores and globally with Luxottica as well as of course our fragrance businesses and that and of course we have Sofilo for Kate in sunwear but really pleased with the fragrance business and the work that InterParfums is doing there for the Coach brand.
 In terms of new licenses, I think we did touch on the fact that we've signed with Incipio, really pleased with the work they've done for Kate and we know that they're going to be a great partner for the Coach brand overall.

 As it relates to inventory, it is not in your prepared remarks.
 We ended the quarter inventory up about 10% year-over-year.
 However, if you remove the inventory associated with the regional buyback activity, our inventories were up approximately 3% for the year.
-So we feel good about inventory as we had at end of the second half.
+So we feel good about inventory as we head into the second half.

 Andrea Resnick -- Global Head of Investor Relations and Corporate Communications

 Thank you.
-That will conclude our Q&A. And now I'll now turn it over to Victor Luis for concluding remarks, Victor.
+That will conclude our Q&A. I'll now turn it over to Victor Luis for some concluding remarks.
+Victor?

+Thank you, Andrea.
+And thank you everyone.
+Let me first thank, Kevin, again for wonderful work over the past almost 2 years with us as we've laid down the foundation for Tapestry and I want to thank him and congratulate Andrea as she steps in to this interim role who we have -- and we have a tremendous amount of confidence in her, and of course, the team supporting us.
+Thank you all for joining us, and as is our custom, I want to thank the 20,000 strong Tapestry team members across the world for the wonderful job that they're doing and all of the hard work that they're putting in.
+While it continues to be early days in our multi-brand journey, could not be prouder of the solid foundation that they continue to lay and the hard work they are putting in.
+Thank you.

 Operator